kennethkilo/swinganalyzer/README.md

-# My Personal Project
+# My Personal Project - A Biomechanical Analysis Tool

-## A subtitle

-A *bulleted* list:
+## An application that allows users to *draw* on images or videos

+**Application Features**
+- Loading in an image/file
+- Drawing on the image/file (e.g. A line from position (x1,y1) to (x2,y2))
+- Deleting/erasing drawings
-- item 1
+- Saving drawings

+**Application Audience**
-- item 2
+- Sports enthusiasts
-- item 3
+- Sport coaches

-An example of text with **bold** and *italic* fonts.
-Note that the IntelliJ markdown previewer doesn't seem to render the bold and italic fonts correctly but they will appear correctly on GitHub.
+**Project Inspiration**
+- As a golfing enthusiast myself, I've often wondered if my body was doing what it was supposed to.
+AKA *Feel vs Real*.
+Being able to have an application where I can draw a line on top of a body segment and see the relative position changes will help me improve my swing!